 Eat baked goods at Hyde Park

-Since Seren and Ryan Chu opened Chu Bakery in 2015, nearby Hyde Park has become the bijou bakery’s unofficial outdoor dining room (and backdrop for many a matcha choux puff).
-Six years on and the Chu faithful continue to stroll across the road to devour their pastries and compare notes with fans of Miller & Baker, another artisan bakery conveniently located near Hyde Park.
+Since Seren and Ryan Chu opened Chu Bakery in 2015, nearby Hyde Park has become the bijou bakery’s unofficial outdoor dining room (and the backdrop for many a matcha choux puff).
+Several years on and the Chu faithful continue to stroll across the road to devour their pastries and compare notes with fans of Miller & Baker, another artisan bakery conveniently located near Hyde Park.

 Explore one of Perth’s urban parklands